o3de/o3de.org/content/docs/user-guide/editor/viewport/_index.md

 The Viewport Interaction Model provides the following benefits:

 + Improves the ability to select your preferred entity, especially for nested hierarchies or levels that have many entities.
 + Adds keyboard and mouse actions that you can apply to your selected entities.
-You can freely switch between local, parent, and world space to make changes to your selected entities.
+You can freely switch between local, parent, and world space to change your selected entities.
 + Establishes an editing pattern that matches that of Component Mode.

 See the following concepts for the Viewport Interaction Model: